aerdelez/re-fvit/README.md

 ## Issues

 1. `ViT_LRP.py` and other files import modules with prefix `baselines.ViT.` except it's located in that module.
 This is correct for running the notebook from the 'root' directory, but not for `imagenet_seg_eval.py` which has the same location as `ViT_LRP.py` and other files.
 I removed the prefix in this branch since I am trying to run `imagenet_seg_eval.py`.

+Alternative approach: I added some sys.path shenanigans in the `imagenet_set_eval.py` such that we can keep the prefixes and also execute the sctipt :).

 2. No code to test classification/segmentation accuracy?